g0v-data/g0v-hackmd-archive/notes/1ZwORILxREW5Yg1XPIl3bQ.md

 For example:
 After the green environment becomes the new live version, the development team starts preparing the next update in the now-inactive blue environment.
 This cycle continues, with updates being deployed to the green environment, tested, and then switched over to become the new live version.

-## Types of deployment
+## Other types of deployment strategies

 In software development and deployment, various strategies are used to manage updates, releases, and maintenance of applications.
-Each deployment strategy has its advantages and challenges.
-Let's explore the different types of deployment, including blue-green deployment, and provide examples where necessary:
+Let's explore the different types of deployment, and provide examples where necessary:

-### Blue-Green Deployment

-Blue-green deployment involves maintaining two identical environments, with one serving as the active production environment (blue) and the other as the staging environment for updates (green).
-Updates are deployed to the green environment and then gradually switched over to the new production environment.

-For example:
-Consider a large e-commerce platform that uses blue-green deployment.
-The blue environment hosts the current live version of the website, while the green environment is used for deploying updates.
-When the development team wants to roll out a new feature, they deploy it to the green environment, thoroughly test it, and then gradually switch traffic from blue to green.
-If any issues arise, traffic can be quickly redirected back to the blue environment.

 ### Canary Deployment
 Canary deployment involves rolling out updates to a small subset of users before making them available to the entire user base.
 This allows for early feedback and the detection of issues before widespread deployment.